FranbonAhmed/red-brand-canners-optimization/README.md

 ## Project origin

-This analysis originated as a **three-person graduate optimization workshop**.
+This analysis originated as a collaborative optimization workshop.
 I maintain this public portfolio adaptation to document the modeling logic, business recommendations, and additional MILP / visualization extensions.